Disclaimer: I do NOT own Hakuouki or anything related to it.

 Sanan inclined his head."My, my, that is quite the recurring nightmare he suffers from.
 Has he been overindulging in sake lately?"

 Chizuru shrugged."Hijikata-san and Kondou-san seem to think so.
-Unless, of course, there are other possibilities?"
+Unless there are other possibilities?"

 "None that I have heard," Sanan said wryly."It has been a while since they paid me a visit."